spo2821/cyb-3353/README.md

 Next I was able to test the docker-compose was working by running "docker-compose --version" which printed out the version I installed to ensure that the command worked.

 I then was able to test that docker was working by running a new container with "sudo docker run hello-world" and indavertently would set myself back in the future as this container along with another one I tested pulled too many resources and would have to be deleted later.

+From here we need to pull the correct docker image so that we can set up a new container, and we do this by running "sudo docker pull ubuntu", and we can check to make sure it's installed by running "sudo docker images" and checking from there.
+We can then run it by running "sudo docker run -it ubuntu" and check to make sure it's running by running the command "sudo docker ps -a", and "sudo docker ps -l".

+From here, we kind of have docker set up, and now we will need to continue into the OpenVAS installation, this is where I ran into an issue with a container I set up in my installation here to test docker, and the hello-world container, and I had to remove them using the command "sudo docker rm hello-world".

+From here we need to create the container for openvas, and we can do this by running the command "sudo docker run -d -p 433:433 --name openvas mikesplain/openvas # 9"